epfl-ada/ada-2021-project-hivemind/README.md

 <!-- <h3> Answering the research questions </h3> -->

-In tackling the research questions, the crucial component was to classify whether a specific quote is talking about a disasters or a specific events.
+In tackling the research questions, the crucial component was to classify whether a specific quote is talking about a disasters or a specific event.
 The method we proposed to find whether a quote is about a certain disaster is to do simple text searching to match the expected words.
 These words might include some details about the place where the disaster happened. <!--Depending on the scalability of the method, we would perform the analysis on a subset of the disasters.
 Assuming that a number of disasters happen in places that usually do not receive much media attention (like Fukushima in world news), we could for example select these disasters and then search for quotes that mention these places, hoping for a good precision.-->

 <!--To evaluate the precision of the proposed methods, we hand-labeled whether a sample of, for example, 100 quotes that were detected by the method are true positives or false positives.-->